Everything You Need to Know About the 2023 Berlin Marathon

 The Berlin Marathon has a ballot entry for 44,000 runners over the age of 18, but it’s not the only way to get a spot in the race!

-The registration period was from October 17 to November 7, 2018.
-So, for those who registered within the standard lottery system, you most likely received an email which told you if you made it in or not.
+The registration period was from October 17 to November 7, 2022.
+So, for those who registered within the standard lottery system, you most likely received an email that told you if you made it in or not.

 For those who missed the deadline, don’t fret!
 You can still get a guaranteed race entry to the marathon by partnering up with the sponsored charities of the race.
 This means getting in touch with Real-Buzz or the other charities that are involved.

 Yes, you can qualify for the Berlin Marathon by registering as a fast runner.
 First, though, you need to have finished an AIMS-certified marathon in the past 2 years.
 In addition, you need to have finished within a certain time depending on your age group.

 For male runners who are between the ages of 18-44: the time for a marathon needs to be under 2:45 hours.
 For those who are between the ages of 44-59: the time is 2:55 hours.
 Age 60 and above need to finish within 3:25 hours.